Kubernetes — Networking & Load-Balancing

 - Server-side

-service - …DNS service inside cluster …based on network forwarding rules
+- …DNS service inside cluster …based on network forwarding rules

 - …stores Kubernetes service, pods and endpoint objects